-I am an incoming T32 postdoctoral trainee at BU School of Medicine studying cardiovascular epidemiology.
+I am a T32 postdoctoral trainee studying cardiovascular epidemiology at BU School of Medicine.
 I recently defended my Ph.D. in Bioinformatics at Boston University.
-I have B.S and M.S. degrees in Statistics.
+I also have B.S and M.S. degrees in Statistics.

 I contributed to and currently maintain two packages on Bioconductor: